Connection and Authorization

 Read more about the returned structure in the response body (payload) here.

-In case of an authorization error, the HTTP server will respond with a 400 Bad Request code:
+In case of an authorization error, the HTTP server will respond with the code 400 Bad Request:

 HTTP/1.1 400 Bad Request